bfelger/bfelger.github.io/pages/resurrecting-rom/pt-1-compile-gcc.md

 #define ROM__MERC_H
 ```

 Hey now, why are there two include guards?
-Both should be recognizeable; the traditional, portable `#define` and Microsoft's propriatary, non-portable `#pragma once`.
+Both should be recognizable; the traditional, portable `#define` and Microsoft's proprietary, non-portable `#pragma once`.

 This is called a "double guard", and there is a very good reason for doing it this way. `#pragma once` is now implemented in most big-name C compilers, and for those that do _not_ implement it, it's a NOOP.
 This pragma makes it so that the compiler remembers opening _this exact file_, and never opens it again.
 Problem: the compiler can still include the file _if_ it comes from a different path.